kanansnote/py-venn-diagram/README.md

 - Artistic and philosophical insights to drive innovative solutions.
 - Technical skills applied in conjunction with nutritional expertise.
-- Holistic approach addressing financial, healthy, and communication needs.
+- Holistic approach addressing financial, health, and communication needs.
 - Emphasis on empathy, attention to detail, logical analysis, and innovation.

 ## Coding Solution (Needs Work)